NilPointer-Software/bdfd-wiki/src/bdscript/highestRole.md

 # $highestRole
-Returns the ID of the current server's highest role (according to it's position).
+Returns the ID of the current server's highest role (according to its position).

 ## Syntax
 ```